 But finally, I managed to incorporate most of the décor ideas which are more towards the raw, rustic, and the down to earth.
 You see, globally shine, glaze and bling is out.
 Italy, for example, is going big on mud plaster instead of cement and concrete.
 And yes, it’s the age of retro, recycling and repurposing!
 Naturally, jute ropes, exposed bricks, tumbler switches, unpolished wood, tyre furniture, etc., find space in my, er, your Homestay.

 I have themed the rooms on the basis of colour.
-The room called Black Forest is a mix and match of black and white wallpaper, curtains, custom made bedspread with a large B/W image of Regge icon Bob Marley.
-The low-floor double bed is designed like a keyboard with 8-inch thick mattress.
+The room called Black Forest is a mix and match of black and white wallpaper, curtains, custom made bedspread with a large B/W image of Reggae icon Bob Marley.
+The low-floor double bed is designed like a keyboard.
 One of the walls have a large yin and yang symbol for balance and harmony.
-The Green Room is, well, all green with a yellow bathroom, a grassy balcony with a swing overlooking the tea garden.
-Then you have an all white Fairy-tale room with frilly white curtains, a circular bed, a wing chair and a large balcony with interesting log and steel furniture.
-There is also an all pink Barbie room and a Blood room, called so coz of the red paint splashed all over with no use of brush.
+The Green Room is, well, all green with a yellow bathroom, a grassy lawn-like balcony with a swing and coffee table made of bicycle wheel rim overlooking the tea garden.
+Then you have an all white Fairy-tale room with frilly white curtains, a circular bed, a wing chair and a large balcony with interesting log and steel furniture, hammocks, etc. There is also an all pink Barbie room and a Blood room, called so coz of the red paint splashed all over with no use of brush.

 I took pains in finding the right things from the right place.
 The door and almirah handles, crafted out of oxidised iron, each a piece of art in the form of mermaids, Saraswati, sitar, nightingales and snakes and leaves, were brought from Moradabad.
 The centre table at the lounge is actually a piece of tree trunk with a whiff of history resting on it.
 Found abandoned at a saw mill – one of the many that dot the Brahmaputra river bank, it was an ancient tree that fell during the great 1950 earthquake in Dibrugarh.
 It remained buried for all these years until some wood workers unearthed it from the sandy and now dry river bed.
 I bought this ‘useless’ piece of wood for Rs 250 and now it sits like a big fish – a wood sculpture that needed no sculpting.